DanielePetrarolo/pong.js/README.md

 A ``<canvas>`` tag moved by ``requestAnimationFrame`` will be append on our document and the game will begin.

-To move the paddle we can use the keybord arrows, to start the game just press ENTER nad to pause the game push the space bar.
+To move the paddle we can use the keybord arrows, to start the game just press ENTER and to pause the game push the space bar.
+We can start a new game or change the level game using the menu.